Amanda Winn-Lee: Personal life

 Amanda and Jason Lee's son, Nicholas "Noodle" Lee, was born in November 2004.
 Her son was soon discovered to have infant leukemia, requiring extensive treatment before he was one year old.
 Amanda and Jason were not involved in any new projects for several years, because they were caring for their son.
-However, by November 2008, Nicholas has been cancer-free for three years, which is the benchmark for doctors that his odds of cancer recurrence are virtually non-existent.
-She wrote a book about these experiences in a memoir called The Noodle Chronicles: Everything I know About Cheating Death I Learned From My Kid, which was released as an e-book.
+However, by November 2008, Nicholas had been cancer-free for three years, which is the benchmark for doctors that his odds of cancer recurrence are virtually non-existent.
+She wrote a book about these experiences in a memoir called The Noodle Chronicles: Everything I Know About Cheating Death I Learned from My Kid, which was released as an e-book.
+In 2025, her home was destroyed by the Palisades Fire.